-Here, we run additional evaluations to probe whether our models are able to successfully learn grammatical generalizations.
-For these tests we generate five auxiliary datasets (described below) using simple rewrite grammars which target specific grammatical contrasts.
-The results from these experiments are shown in Table \ref{artificial}.
+Here, we run additional evaluations to probe whether our models can reliably classify sets of sentences which target a single grammatical contrast.
+This kind of evaluation can give insight into what kinds of grammatical features our models do and do not acquire easily.
+Using data generation techniques inspired by \newcite{ettinger2016probing}, we build five auxiliary datasets (described below) using simple rewrite grammars which target specific grammatical contrasts.

-Unlike in CoLA, none of these judgments are meant to be difficult or controversial, and we expect that most humans could reach perfect accuracy.
+Unlike in CoLA, none of these judgments are meant to be difficult or subtle, and we expect that most humans could reach perfect accuracy.
 We also take care to make the test sentences as simple as possible to reduce classification errors unrelated to the target contrast.
-This is accomplished by limiting noun phrases to 1 or 2 words, and by using semantically related vocabulary items within examples.
+Specifically, we limit noun phrases to 1 or 2 words and use semantically related vocabulary items within examples.